haoweiqiu/Thomas-The-EV3-Engine/docs/Integration_Testing.rst

-Testing
+Integration Testing
 ============

-The testing of the robot is composed of 3 parts: Hardware Test, Software Test and Integration Test.
-This section would conclude the results of the 3 integration test, which could conclude the software and hardware behavior of the robot design.
+The testing of the robot is composed of 4 parts: Integration Test, Hardware Test, Software Test and Integration Test.
+This section would conclude the overal behavior of the robot design before final competition.

 If you are interested in the implementation of the robot, please consult `Code Base`_ to get more information.